PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and performs no fingerprint, snapshot, callback, or validation work.
 The duplicate cleanup group uses cheap candidate scans so transactional deep copies are reserved for graphs that may actually change.

+`ModelIRPassState` is the shared state object for ordered post-lowering groups.
+It owns one ModelIR graph index and one LayoutState, provides combined invariant validation, and centralizes deep snapshot/restore with index and layout resynchronization.
+Pass modules create their managers through this state rather than duplicating transaction plumbing.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces